dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 - `name` (`text`, optional): An optional user-friendly name of the network.
 - `rpcUrl` (`text`, optional): An optional custom RPC URL associated with the network.

-`scopes`: A list of permission scopes the relying party requires.
+`scopes`: A list of permission scope objects the relying party requires.
 If the signer does not support any of the requested scopes, it should ignore it.
-Possible values:
+Permission scope properties:
-- `"canister_call"`
+- `scopeId` (`text`): Currently only the value `"canister_call"` is supported.

 `challenge` (`blob`): A challenge used for the signer to sign in order to prove its access to the identity.
 The challenge should be an array of 32 cryptographically random bytes generated from a secure random source by the sender of the request.